himanshugiripunje/Important-Projects/Theorotical-concepts.md

 - decoding instructions.
 - performing arthematic and logical operation
 - executing programs and stored in memory.

+core:
+ - the CPU is the core, the typically functions through "instruction cycle" where instructions are pulled from memory, decode into processing language, execute through logical gates of core.

 ###what is RAM?
 - Ram is temporary memory bank where your computer stores data it needs to retrieve quickly.